Feeling a bit queasy about the market lately?

 529 Plans: College Savings on Sale

 Got kids or grandkids heading to college someday?
-A market downturn is a great time to beef up their 529 college savings plans.
+A market downturn is a great time to beef up their 529 college savings plans as part of your long-term financial planning strategy.

 You can even front-load these accounts with five years’ worth of gift tax exclusion amounts – we’re talking up to $95,000 per person or $190,000 per couple in 2025 – without touching your lifetime gift tax exclusion ($13.99 million in 2025).
 When the market eventually recovers, those education dollars could grow significantly.